First Observations of Solar Halo Gamma Rays Over a Full Solar Cycle: Introduction

 There are two complications.
 The first is that the ICS cross-section is proportional to the sine of the angle between the solar photon and the \epm.
 This, combined with the fact that conservation of momentum requires that the $\gamma$-ray travel in nearly the same direction as the \epm, significantly decreases the solar halo flux at angles near the Sun.
 The second complication occurs at low energies, where solar modulation induced by the heliospheric magnetic field decreases the \epm density, decreasing the low-energy ICS flux near the Sun.

 While many $\gamma$-ray observations have probed the flux, spectrum, morphology, and variability of the solar disk across four decades in energy~\cite{Fermi-LAT:2011nwz, Ng:2015gya, Tang:2018wqp, Linden:2018exo, Linden:2020lvz, HAWC:2018rpf, HAWC:2022khj, Arsioli:2024scu}, there is only one published analysis of the solar halo.
-In 2011, Ref.~\cite{Fermi-LAT:2011nwz} used 1.5~years of Fermi-LAT data to detect the halo, finding that it extends between at least 0.1--10~GeV and out to at least 15$^\circ$ from the Sun.
+In 2011, Ref.~\cite{Fermi-LAT:2011nwz} used 1.5~years of Fermi-LAT data to detect the halo, finding that it extends between at least 0.1 to 10~GeV and out to at least 15$^\circ$ from the Sun.
 To perform this analysis, however, Ref.~\cite{Fermi-LAT:2011nwz} cut 93\% of the data to control the astrophysical backgrounds, and thus was unable to carefully study the temporal, spectral, and morphological properties of the halo.

 In this paper, we significantly enhance our understanding of the solar halo by using 15 years of {\it Fermi}-LAT data and a radically new background model.
-We robustly detect the solar halo at energies between 31.6~MeV -- 100~GeV, and out to 45$^\circ$ from the Sun, as shown in Fig.~\ref{fig:main}.
+We robustly detect the solar halo at energies between 31.6~MeV and 100~GeV, and out to 45$^\circ$ from the Sun, as shown in Fig.~\ref{fig:main}.
 Our precise measurements closely match theoretical models of ICS in the solar system, allowing us to provide novel measurements of solar modulation as a function of time, solar distance, and azimuthal angle.
-The precision of our measurements also allows new searches for dark matter annihilation to long-lived mediators~\cite{Leane:2017vag, HAWC:2018szf}.

 This paper is outlined as follows.
 In Sections~\ref{sec:data}~and~\ref{sec:background} we detail our {\it Fermi}-LAT analysis and our models for the solar halo.
 In Section~\ref{sec:results} we discuss the main results of our analysis, while in Section~\ref{sec:solarmodulation} we probe the effect of solar modulation, which is our most important theoretical uncertainty.
 Finally, in Section~\ref{sec:conclusions} we discuss the implications of our results for our understanding of cosmic-ray propagation in the heliosphere.